Kevin Taweel — Chairman

 Cindy Christy — President

 With more than 25 years in telecommunications and high technology industries Cindy previously served as President and Chief Operating Officer with responsibility for Asurion’s global operations, including Product Management, Information Technology, Premier Support Solutions/Customer Care, Supply Chain Management and Program Management.
-Additionally, Cindy leads Client Services, Sales and Marketing in the Americas Region.
+Cindy also led Client Services, Sales and Marketing in the Americas Region.
 Prior to joining Asurion, Cindy held several executive positions with Alcatel-Lucent including President of the Americas Region, President of Lucent Technologies’ Network Solutions Group, President Mobility Solutions Group and Chief Operating Officer of Lucent’s Wireless Networks Group.
 She began her career in 1988 at AT&T Network Systems where she held a variety of management positions in marketing, product management and project management.
 Cindy serves on the boards of Crown Castle International Corporation and Dun & Bradstreet, Inc. She holds a bachelor’s degree in Business Administration from The American University.

 Rob DiRocco — Senior Vice President and General Manager, Retail Solutions

 As the SVP and GM of the Retail Solutions organization, Rob has overall responsibility for key Asurion accounts including Retail, Latin America, Canada, T-Mobile/Metro PCS, Cable providers, and others.
 Previously at Asurion, Rob led our retail business partners.
 Rob joined the company in 2005 and has been responsible for a number of functional areas including business development, marketing, product management, and account management.
 Prior to Asurion, Rob was Vice President of Sales and Marketing for mindSHIFT Technologies, where he led the expansion of the business to support customers in 15 states, before the company was acquired by Best Buy.
 Prior to mindSHIFT, Rob ran sales and business development organizations at Verizon, Sprint Spectrum, and Simplexity.
 Rob holds an MBA in Finance from George Washington University and a Bachelor’s degree from Virginia Tech, in Finance and Marketing.

 Jim Flautt- CEO, Asia Pacific & Japan